hadley/adv-r/Preface.Rmd

   1st edition this material has been substantially expanded and now focusses on "tidy evaluation", a set of ideas and theory that that make metaprogramming safe, well-principled, and accessible to many more R programmers.
-  Chapter \@ref(expressions), "Expressions", describes the underlying data structures; Chapter \@ref(quasiquotation), "Quasiquotation", quoting and unquoting; Chapter \@ref(evaluation), "Evaluation", evaluating code in special environments; and Chapter \@ref(translation), "Translations", pulls all the themes together to show how you might translate from one (programming) language to another.
+  Chapter \@ref(meta-big-picture), "Big picture" coarsely lays out how all the pieces fig together; Chapter \@ref(expressions), "Expressions", describes the underlying data structures; Chapter \@ref(quasiquotation), "Quasiquotation", quoting and unquoting; Chapter \@ref(evaluation), "Evaluation", evaluating code in special environments; and Chapter
+  \@ref(translation), "Translations", pulls all the themes together to show how you might translate from one (programming) language to another.

 The final section of the book pulls together the chapters on programming techniques: profiling, measuring and improving performance, and Rcpp.
 The contents are very similar to the first edition, although the organisation is a little different.
 I have made light updates throughout these chapters particularly to use newer packges (microbenchmark -> bench, lineprof -> profvis), but the majority of the text is the same.